Goals for Education | Monitoring State Policies

-SREB produced several resources for Alabama leaders during the last 12 months, including:
+SREB produced the following resources for Alabama leaders during the last 12 months:

-SREB’s Teacher Preparation Commission meets during 2016, 2017 and 2018 to develop practical and effective statewide recommendations to improve teacher preparation programs.
+SREB’s Teacher Preparation Commission met in 2016, 2017 and 2018 and will publish its final recommendations to improve teacher preparation programs in late 2018.

 The Commission published its first report, More than the Numbers: Teacher Preparation Data Systems State Policy and Recommendations, in September 2017.

 SREB’s Commission on College Affordability in the South recommended policies and practices to keep college costs within reach of all students.
-In addition to the October 2016 report, policymakers can draw on individual state affordability profiles to understand how costs impact families at different income levels and on a Promising State Policies and Practices report featuring cost reduction strategies.
+In addition to the Commission’s report, policymakers can draw on updated regional and individual state affordability profiles to understand how costs impact families at different income levels.

-SREB staff visited Alabama to meet with legislators and staff and attend committee meetings in 2016.
+SREB staff visited Alabama to meet with legislators and staff, and attend committee meetings in 2018.

-SREB state services convenes legislative and governors’ staff from across the SREB region each fall to discuss topics that will likely be on agendas during upcoming legislative sessions.
-Alabama staff were among those from 10 SREB states at the 2016 meeting.
+Alabama staff were among those from 10 SREB states at the 2017 meeting of legislative and governors’ staff from across the SREB region to discuss topics that will likely be on agendas during upcoming legislative sessions.